The Giclee Process

 Adjustments can be made globally, to affect the entire image, or just to specific areas.
 Generally, the correct approach is to make global adjustments first, to bring the overall image as close as possible to the original, and then adjust specific areas.
 For instance, an image may have an overall colorcast; this would be adjusted first, and then specific elements of the image may be adjusted for color (hue), intensity (saturation) or value (contrast, darkness).
 Most reputable giclée firms will perform both types of adjustment, but some “economy” printers only do global adjustments, if at all.

 The image editing process culminates with the printing of one or more “printer’s proofs” (approx. 8X11 or larger) for final approval by the artist.
 Additional “tweaking” of the image may take place, if desired.
 The artist then signs the final proof and we archive it, so that we can reference it in all future printings of that image.
+Make sure when choosing a giclée printer that they will provide you with proofs.
+Many companies have gone away from proofs for the artist to approve.

 After proof approval, additional reproductions are created in the size(s) and quantities specified by the artist.
 Usually, artists do not print the entire edition at once, but rather order 2-10 prints at a time.
 This limits their initial cost and risk exposure, and it is one of the great advantages of giclées over lithography.
 The artist can easily order additional prints as needed.